Paul-1234567890/Paul-1234567890/README.md

-Undergraduate mathematics student at the University of Waterloo.
+Undergraduate computer science and mathematics student at the University of Waterloo.
 Contact here: https://www.linkedin.com/in/paul-staadecker-1070581b2/.

 <!---